vishal17209/RL_Project_Group4_2019/README.md

 # Cooperative Control in Multi Agent Pacman
-All the modifications are on top of the basline pacman API from http://inst.eecs.berkeley.edu/~cs188/fa18/projects.html
+All the modifications are on top of the baseline pacman API from http://inst.eecs.berkeley.edu/~cs188/fa18/projects.html

 Use minicontest1 for Qlearning agents and minicontest5 for MultiActor-CentralizedCritic agents